WeaveCraft/Simple-Calculator/README.md

-Simple-Calculator
-The calculator can add, subtract and multiply values in a set of registers.
+Simple Calculator
+The Simple Calculator is a program that enables you to perform addition, subtraction, and multiplication operations on values stored in registers.
+It supports a simple syntax and allows for the use of registers as values with lazy evaluation.

+Syntax
-The syntax is quite simple:
+The syntax for using the calculator is as follows:

+php
+Copy code
 <register> <operation> <value>
 print <register>
 quit

-Allowed operations are add, subtract and multiply.
-Example:
+The allowed operations are add, subtract, and multiply.

+Usage Examples
+Example 1:
+plaintext
+Copy code
 A add 2
 A add 3
 print A